crimsonmagick/cosc-522-project-2/README.md

     * `./tfa_server`

 As per specs, only the clients can be interacted with directly.
 The server sessions will only have reactive output.

+### Important Note
+Please start up each of the servers before running the client programs.
+The clients will only properly connect if the server ports are open.

 ### Generating a public/private key pair
 Optionally use the `rsa_generate` program to generate the private/public key pair: